mouse-reeve/recipes/markdown/candy/fudge.md

-# Fudge
+## Recipe: Fudge
 This is a bare-bones recipe for reference.
 If you're making this for the first time, or can't find coconut cream, definitely go to the source (http://www.veganbaking.net/recipes/brownies-and-bars/brownies/double-chocolate-fudge)
-**Makes**: 8 x 8 inch tray of fudge
+Quantity: 8 x 8 inch tray of fudge

-## Ingredients
+### Ingredients
  - 1 1/4 cups coconut cream (divided)
  - 1 3/4 cups sugar
  - 2 tbsp corn syrup